 The Museum of Bath at Work is a short distance north of the city centre.
 Although it is not right in the heart of the city centre, there are a number of attractions within easy walking distance including the Fashion Museum, the Jane Austen Centre, the Museum of East Asian Art and No. 1 Royal Crescent, which are all within a 10-minute walk from the museum.

-The museum is open daily and admission costs £8.
+The museum is open daily from February to November and admission costs £10.

 Most visitors spend between one and two hours visiting the museum.